LMOlevsky/YoRPG_GrandmasterFishers/README.md

 * Class Monster
   * Add level attribute.
     * Stats (strength, defense, offense) correspond to level.
-  * Drop gold with amount corresponding to level
+  * Drop gold and experience with amount corresponding to level
+    * Pc can collect gold to buy things and xp to level up

 * Figure out priorities